viorel-anghel/alert-component-etcd-is-unhealthy/README.md

   the recommended approach is to fix or remove the failed or unhealthy node before adding a new etcd node to the cluster."

 and then the page ends.
 Wait!
 Wait!!
 How?
 How we do that??
-Well, back to net searches...
+Well, back to online searches...

 ## Etcd removing and adding nodes